-- Quoracy will be two governors at each meeting. - An MS Team meeting of two governors may be cast for in-year applications. - If a consensus cannot be reached by the two governors, the chair of governors will have the casting vote - Governors must meet in the autumn term (secondary) and spring term (primary) to approve the over-subscription ranking of new applications for the following academic year.
+- Quoracy will be two governors at each meeting. - An MS Team meeting of two governors may be cast for in-year applications. - If a consensus cannot be reached by the two governors, the application will be referred to the chair of governors who will have the casting vote